claucia/claucia.github.io/content/about/index.md

 This website was created to show off my skills.
 Very soon there will be some content in the [portfolio] section!

 I strongly believe that learning by practicing is the best way to learn.
 With that in mind, I found an interesting way to get some hands-on experience: [Frontend Mentor challenges][frontend-mentor-challenges].
 There's a huge collection of challenges to choose from.
-Then I download the design files, and I write the HTML, CSS and JavaScript for it.
+Then I download the design files, and I write the HTML, CSS, and JavaScript for it.

 Ah!
 I am looking for a position as web developer.
 Please bear in mind I'm still learning, and I acknowledge I still have a lot to learn.
 Learning is a never-ending exercise, isn't it?